ctrlaltdan/ctrlaltdan.github.io/_posts/2018-02-08-setting-up-test-database-with-ef-core.md

 ---
 layout: post
-title: Setting up a test database with Entity Framework core is ridiculously easy
+title: Deploying a test database with Entity Framework core is ridiculously easy
 ---

 For years I've been advocating that you deploy your database in your integration tests.